-And now to close, in the words of T-Pain: “I know the club close at 3, what’s the chance of you rolling with me?
+So to close, in the immortal words of T-Pain: “I know the club close at 3, what’s the chance of you rolling with me?
 Back to the crib, show you how I live, let’s get drunk forget what we did.”

 It turns out I couldn’t find any inspirational T-Pain lyrics, so that will have to do for now.